 18:15 – 19:15 Exercise and Q&A (virtual)

-There will be an informal get together on July 30th from 4 pm to 5.30 pm for those at-tending online, and a drink reception for those attending in person on July 30th from 6 pm to 9 pm in Berlin.
+There will be an informal get together on July 30th from 4-5.30 pm for those attending online and a welcome drinks reception for those attending in person on July 30th from 6-9 pm in Berlin.

 All times given are Berlin time.

 We have limited places on this Summer School.
 Please complete the sign-up form to register your interest in attending and email it to gender(at)charite.de.

 You can download the sign-up form here: Link sign-up form.

 A list of countries eligible for reduced registration fees you can find here: Link eligible countries for reduced fees.
 Applicants need to proof their residence if applying for reduced fees.

 Please note the last day for booking this course will be July 15th, 2023.
 Please email gender(at)charite.de after that date to find out if there are still places available.

 A proof of student status will be required, if applicable, e.g., student certificate with University stamp or ID card with expiry date.
 Student rate does not apply to Researchers, Academic Staff, and Private, Public and Charitable Sector Employees.

 - After successful registration, a space is reserved for you in the course